Competitive monitoring in retail: How can we improve the accuracy of product matching?

 Variants (size, color, capacity, vintage)

-A size 42 shoe does not always have the same price as a size 38.
+A size 42 shoe doesn't always cost the same as a size 38.
 Rare colors often cost more online.
 The system must isolate each specific attribute.

-A vintage wine changes the entire price positioning.
+A wine vintage completely changes the price point.
 Never confuse a 1TB hard drive with a 2TB model.

-Granularity is your best ally.
-Always check the competitor's detailed technical data sheet.
+Detail is your best ally.
+Always check the competitor’s detailed spec sheet.

 Packs, bundles, and sets (x2, x3, "+ free")

-Bundles of two items distort the unit price displayed.
-A free product radically changes the perceived value.
-It is important to be able to spot these mentions in the titles.
+Packages of two items skew the listed unit price.
+A free item drastically changes the perceived value.
+You need to be able to spot these phrases in the headlines.

-The bundle creates confusion about the actual face value.
-Your tool must extract the exact quantity to compare offers.
+The bundle makes it difficult to determine the actual list price.
+Your tool needs to extract the exact quantity to compare offers.

 A pack is not a single unit.
-Be careful with quantity keywords.
+Pay close attention to quantity keywords.

 Units & formats (kg vs g, L vs ml, “per piece”)

 Standardizing units is a major technical challenge.
-A price per kilogram differs from a price per item.
+A price per kilogram is different from a price per item.
 Conversion errors are very common and costly.

-Bring everything back to a common unit of reference.
-That's the only way to get a reliable score.
+Convert everything to a common unit of measurement.
+That’s the only way to get a reliable score.

 Beware of data pollution

-Inaccurate unit conversions (kg vs g) and ghost stock (out-of-stock items) leading to margin-killing repricing errors.
+Inaccurate unit conversions (kg vs. g) and ghost stock (out-of-stock items) leading to margin-eroding repricing errors.

 Incomplete references (missing EAN, missing MPN)